-In the decades since, the site has been abandoned with restricted access.
-During the early 2000s, it came to be known as the “Batcave,” a destination for youth, explorers and artists, whose work covers its walls.
+- 1950s – early 2000s - Site abandoned, with restricted access.
+The building becomes known as the “Batcave,” a destination for explorers and graffiti artists, whose work covers its walls.

-The site was acquired in 2012 by the Powerhouse Environmental Arts Foundation, a not-for-profit organization created to redevelop the property and operate the Powerhouse Workshop.
+2012 – The site is acquired by the Powerhouse Environmental Arts Foundation, a not-for-profit organization created to redevelop the property and operate the Powerhouse Workshop.

 - 2016 – Powerhouse Workshop commissions the Pritzker-prize winning architecture practice Herzog & de Meuron to reimagine the 113-year-old power plant and create facilities for fabrication